Paolo Veronese, The Adoration of the Magi Italian, c. 1570-1580 St. Petersburg, State Hermitage Museum |

 no power for those who believe in Christ and, through Baptism, live in

 God.
-Those who buried her trusted that, through her faith Severa was alive in Christ and she still lives in Him, even though her body has long ago decayed.
+Those who buried her trusted that through her faith Severa was alive in Christ and that she still lives in Him, even though her body has long ago decayed.

 Another, very similar scene appears at about the same time (c.
 200-250) in two paintings in the catacomb of Priscilla (the same catacomb from which the slab comes).
 In the first, the woman and child sit under a tree, while the figure of a prophet points to the star above them.